 - Remote/hybrid work

 - Field Day community workspace membership in Pittsburgh, PA

-Because of the teamwork and loyalty that our corporate culture inspires, a quarter of our employees have been part of VPO for over 15 years.
+Because of the teamwork and loyalty that our corporate culture inspires, a fifth of our employees have been part of VPO for over 15 years.

 Realizing the advantages to working remotely, in 2009 the entire VPO team became pioneers in telecommuting.
 By using Microsoft SharePoint and Teams, and sharing our calendars, we collaborate synchronously and asynchronously—including across time zones.

 Seeing one another as both co-workers and fellow human beings, our woman-led team uses innovative thinking to work smarter rather than harder, as discussed in our #workfromhome blog series.